ErpNetDocs/tech/modules/crm/clientcenter/concepts/multi-customer-login.md

 If multiple customers are detected for the same user, upon first-time login, the user will be asked to select a customer they wish to log into.

-This choice will be stored as a cookie in the browser, allowing for future sign-ins to be automated and not requiring the selection again.

 For more information about external access roles, see [External Access](../../sales/customers/external-access.md#roles).